ElektraInitiative/PermaplanT/doc/research/nextcloud_integration.md

 All public directories can be placed anywhere as they are identified by the public share token.
 They are not visible to all of the users in Nextcloud, so they are not included in the directory structure above.

-### Sharing a Map
+### Shares and Permissions

 When we want to add additional members to our PermaplanT map we also have to share the Nextcloud resources with them.
+To share and manage permissions on Nextcloud directories we generally use [Nextcloud Circles](https://github.com/nextcloud/circles).
+The major difference to groups is that Circles can be created by normal users while groups need higher privileges to manage.

+Unfortunately the Circles API is not well documented.
+The implementation of the API can be found on the corresponding [github repository](https://github.com/nextcloud/circles/blob/22238597fb9045e748119247fceaac7321f0a31e/appinfo/routes.php).

-First we need to create a circle.
+First we need to create a Circle.
 This can be achieved by following API call:
 ```json
 "method": "POST",